Like what you see? ⭐ Star the repo ⭐ to support the project and keep it in the spotlight. See the stargazers →

 Configuration

-The LFS proxy is configured via environment variables or CLI flags:
+The LFS proxy is configured via environment variables.
+All variables are prefixed KAFSCALE_LFS_PROXY_.

 Variable Default Description